 Symptoms of mild TBIs, sometimes referred to as “concussions” include:

 - Changes in sleep patterns

 If you suffer a mild TBI, you should recover consciousness within 30 minutes and return to a normal frame of mind within 24 hours.
-While your brain can “bounce back” from a concussion, multiple concussions can lead to more serious injuries and even death.
+While your brain can “bounce back” from a concussion, multiple concussions can lead to more serious injuries including lasting brain damage.

 - Severe headaches

 As the names suggest, moderate TBIs are the less serious type of injury; patients may display fewer symptoms and be more likely to recover from these injuries.
 However, even a “moderate” TBI can make someone unable to return to their previous job or live their life as they did before.